starman-underground/LedPipelines/scripts/README.md

 - Pass 'true' as the 5th cmdline arg if your image has an alpha channel.
 - The order of sprite frames starts at the top left of the image and proceeds left to right and then top to bottom.
 - See include/resources/FireSprites.h for an example of the format of generated data
+- Here is an example that was used to generate the sprites for the fire animation in example 003 using the spritesheet at `scripts/sprites/fire_anim_spritesheet.bmp`:
+    ```bash
+    .\ConvertBmpToProgmem.exe .\sprites\fire_anim_spritesheet.bmp 8 8 fireAnimation true FireSprites.h
+    ```